jakearchibald/jakearchibald.com/static-build/posts/2022/09/drawing-a-star/index.md

 <blockquote class="quote"><p>Wait… If the index in the array from loop is <code>0 <= i < points * 2</code>, how does it produce the correct star when dividing by points?
 Doesn't that rotate around the circle twice?</p></blockquote>

-And, they're right!
+And, he's right!
 I correctly multiply `points` for the array length, but I forgot to do it for the `rotate`.
 I didn't notice it, because for stars with odd-numbered points, it creates a shape that's almost identical.

 <figure class="full-figure max-figure checkd">
   <svg viewBox="0 0 100 100" class="star-svg">